andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

   \nobreak\char"200D}
 ```

-This produces a leader, similar to the row of dots that fills the line between a chapter title and the page number in a table of contents, for example, but it is here in the form of a solid line of kashida-thickness.
+This produces a *leader*, similar to the row of dots that fills the line between a chapter title and the page number in a table of contents, for example, but it is here in the form of a solid line of kashida-thickness.

 Note that the command begins and ends with `\char"200D`.
 This inserts the Unicode character `ZERO WIDTH JOINER`, a character that is very useful when typing Arabic.
 As its name suggest, it takes no space and only instructs surrounding letters to connect with it, and thus with one another.
-Without it, the typesetting engine would see the command `\nobreak` when it comes to this command, and not a letter with which the previous letter can connect, making it take the unconnecting form.
-The command `\nobreak` instructs LaTeX not to have any line breaks here.
+Without it, the typesetting engine would see the command `\nobreak` when it comes to this command, and not a letter with which the previous letter can connect, making it take the unconnected form.
+The command `\nobreak` instructs LaTeX not to insert any line break.

 The heart of the command is `\leaders` which is a stretchable element, here declared in plain TeX.
 It takes two parameters: